Emani Sankara Sastry

-Emani Sankara Sastry (23 September 1922 – 1987), was a renowned Veena player of Carnatic music.
+Emani Sankara Sastry (23 September 1922 – 1987) was an Indian veena player of Carnatic music.

-Life sketch
+Early life

-Emani Sankara Sastry was born on 23 September 1922 in Draksharamam, India.
+Sastry was born on 23 September 1922 in Draksharamam, India.
 He came from a family of celebrated classical musicians.
-His father Vainika Bhooshana Veena Acharya Emani Achyutarama Sastri, a famed vainika and sastragna was a contemporary of Sangameshwara Sastri and Veena Venkata Romainiah Das of Andhra.
+His father Vainika Bhooshana Veena Acharya Emani Achyutarama Sastri, a vainika and sastragna player, was a contemporary of Sangameshwara Sastri and Veena Venkata Romainiah Das of Andhra.

-The prodigious training he had from a young age under his unsparing father was reflected in abundance in his tuneful, melodious and technique perfect concerts.
-His graceful playing on the veena in strictly traditional style evoked a reverential listening.
-Emani gave concerts throughout the length and breadth of India.
+His father began his training at a young age.

+He attended Andhra University.
+He played duets with Ustad Abdul Halim Jaffer Khan, Pandit Ravi Shankar, and Pandit Gopal Krishan (on vichitra veena).

+Career

+Sastry gave concerts across India.
 His participation in East-West music festivals, Tansen festival, Vishnu Digambar festival, and other prestigious music conferences won him distinction in the field of music.